jonwu/autotft/README.md

-AutoTFT generates all combinations of synergies for Teamfight Tactics.
+AutoTFT generates combination of synergies for Teamfight Tactics.